-It is still my intention to update existing pages on Chronicle website and to add new information, especially as because of changes in technology and the updates Homestead has made to the tools at my disposal, many of the older pages now look dwarfed in a small corner of the page!
-I have already made a small start on this, but with the large number of pages on my site, I could work at nothing else and still take a year or more to update everything.
+That takes up virtually all of my time, BUT, I have already made a small start on updating this website, but with the large number of pages on my site, I could work at nothing else and still take a year or more to update everything.
 Alongside the website, I also maintain an archive of printed information.
 (Computer technology is constantly changing, but paper items in well-kept albums should last at least 200 years).
 I trawl our local paper for anything to do with Leverstock Green and its residents, and these get put in the Newspaper archive.
 All other items: Photographs, posters, copies of letters/emails I am sent concerning the village past and present, the LGVA Newsletters and anything else I consider relevant go into the rapidly growing number of display books (currently 80+), and all this will go to the Hemel Hempstead Local History & Museum Society eventually.
 At the current time the Covid Pandemic has led to a greater number of items which I am collecting, especially where it relates specifically to life in the village during the Pandemic.
 To date, I have accumulated over the past 2 years plus, more than twice what I would normally get in 3-4 years.

-Other history related "responsibilities" include being the Archivist for Holy Trinity Church, Webmaster, Committee Member and Face Book Administrator of the history Society.
+Other history related "responsibilities" include being the Archivist for Holy Trinity Church, Webmaster, Committee Member and Face Book Administrator of the Hemel Hempstead Local History & Museum Society.
 (HHLH&MS), so I have plenty to keep me busy.

-Thankyou, Barbara Chapman 17/06/2019
+Thankyou, Barbara Chapman 04/04/2022